 Now, working from home is not a new concept – certain professions and businesses have sustained on fully-remote workforces and most companies (even Microsoft!) generally offer flexible options for employees to work remotely.
 However, the recent work policies are new for many employees and businesses, who are now seeking the best way of working remotely from home.

 There is no denying that working remotely comes with its fair share of challenges that need to be addressed and improved.
 It takes planning and thoughtful policymaking to ensure that all employees are productive, motivated, coordinated and focused on meeting the set goals even when they are working out of the office.

 Some obvious challenges of remote-working include lack of face-to-face communication leading to lower efficiency, reduced access to information and support, and lack of collaboration and camaraderie between coworkers.
-However, efficient planning, implementation of proper policies, and using the right remote-working tools can help employees and businesses to overcome the challenges.
+However, efficient planning, implementation of proper policies, and using the right work from home tools can help employees and businesses overcome the challenges.
 These are some of the things that businesses need to adapt to keep their human resources safe and healthy during a global health crisis like COVID-19.
-This article is a guide for employers and employees to learn how to work from home and what tools to use.
+This article is a guide for employers and employees to learn how to work from home and what working from home tools to use.

 Before we jump into a discussion of the best remote-working tools, let’s first begin by highlighting some of the most important things to consider before a business’ employees start working from home.